Stephanie-Ash/suburban-walking/README.md

 * **Route Pages**
     * The individual route pages provide information about specific routes.
     * They are laid out in separately titled sections so that the user can easily search out the information they require.
-    * The images provide added context and the embedded map can be used by the user when walking a route.
+    * The images provide added context.
+    * The embedded interactive map provides a suggested route and can be used by the user to navigate whilst out walking.

 ![Route Information](assets/screenshots/suburban-walking-individual-route.jpg)